Book Chapters

 “Golden tent-pegs: settlement and change among nomads in Afghan Turkistan”

-Cultural Change and Continuity in Central Asia1991
+Cultural Change and Continuity in Central Asia, 1991

 Shirin Akiner (ed.), London, Kegan Paul International, pp. 198-217.